FolaisSK/CC201/labs/5_FinalProject_Coursera/instructions.md

 # Deploy Redis master and slave
 We've demonstrated that we need persistent storage in order for the guestbook to be effective.
 Let's deploy Redis so that we get just that.
 Redis is an open source, in-memory data structure store, used as a database, cache and message broker.

-This application uses the v2 version of the guestbook web front end and adds on 1) a Redis master for storage, 2) a replicated set of Redis slaves, and 3) a Python Flask application that calls a Watson Natural Language Understanding service deployed in IBM Cloud.
+This application uses the v2 version of the guestbook web front end and adds on 1) a Redis master for storage, 2) a replicated set of Redis slaves, and 3) a Python Flask application that calls a Watson Natural Language Understanding service deployed in IBM Cloud to analyze the tone.
 For all of these components, there are Kubernetes Deployments, Pods, and Services.
 One of the main concerns with building a multi-tier application on Kubernetes is resolving dependencies between all of these separately deployed components.

 In a multi-tier application, there are two primary ways that service dependencies can be resolved.
 The `v2/guestbook/main.go` code provides examples of each.
 For Redis, the master endpoint is discovered through environment variables.
 These environment variables are set when the Redis services are started, so the service resources need to be created before the guestbook Pods start.
 For the analyzer service, an HTTP request is made to a hostname, which allows for resource discovery at the time when the request is made.
 Consequently, we'll follow a specific order when creating the application components.
 First, the Redis components will be created, then the guestbook application, and finally the analyzer microservice.